 Step VIII: Students get back into their "boats" and roll die to move the pieces further down the board.

 Step IX: Students complete third RPG - Island of the Cyclops.
 Again, they must complete a translation before beginning the RPG

 Step X: Students roll dice and move their boats closer to the finish line.

 Step XI: Students complete the final RPG, Trip to the Underworld and immediately after the group solves the final puzzle and gets out of the underworld, they roll dice and move their ships.
 This adventure is different from the other three since in the other three, the moving of the boats can be done the next week.
 In this adventure, which ever group emerges from the underworld first gets to move their boats immediately and sometimes two or even three times before the other groups solve the puzzle.

 Step: XII: One boat lands on the opposite shore first.
 Victory!
-The winning team usually jumps around, clapping each other on the back, singing disjointed and out-of-tune renditions of Queen's "we are the Champions" and the game is over.
+The winning team usually jumps around, hugging each other, singing disjointed renditions of Queen's "We are the Champions" and the game is over.